HEPA AIR PURIFIER REVIEWS 2016

 HEPA Air Filter Advantages

-HEPA air filters are rated highly due to their ability to remove a very high percentage of particles with each pass of air through an air purifier.
-If you suffer from allergies or asthma a HEPA air purifier is almost always the best choice since its filtration is designed to remove the tiny particles that trigger an allergic reaction.
-The particle removal performance is generally significantly better with a HEPA filter as compared to the ionic and electronic air cleaners.
+HEPA air filters are rated highly due to their superior ability to remove a very high percentage of particles with each pass of air through an air purifier.
+If you suffer from allergies or asthma a HEPA air purifier is always the best choice since its filtration is designed to remove the tiny particles that trigger an allergic reaction.
+The particle removal performance is significantly better with a HEPA filter as compared to the ionic and electronic air cleaners.

 HEPA Air Filter Disadvantages

-Noise levels are measured in decibels (dB) and provide a good reference point when comparing HEPA air purifier models.
-Since the HEPA filter media is dense it generally requires more energy than an electronic type air cleaner and therefore generates various levels of white noise.
-Operating a HEPA air purifier on a lower fan speed will result in lower noise levels that can be silent however there is also a reduced air flow associated with the lower fan speed.
+Noise levels are measured in decibels (dB) and provide a good reference point when comparing HEPA air purifier models as well as consumer reviews.
+Since the HEPA filter media is dense it can generate various levels of white noise.
+Operating a HEPA air purifier on a lower fan speed will result in lower noise levels that can be silent.
+However you also get a reduced air flow with the lower fan speed.